danivelve/danivelve/README.md

 ## 🌟 Featured Projects
 - [Secure-data-lab-1](https://github.com/danivelve/secure-data-lab-1): Securing Sensitive Data with Git and GitHub.
-- [Another Project](https://github.com/yourusername/another-repo): A cool project with an interesting idea.

 <!--
 **danivelve/danivelve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.